 Neuraminidase inhibitors, including zanamivir inhalation and oseltamivir tablets, are effective in the prevention and treatment of influenza A and B and are also active against the avian influenza virus.
 The majority of influenza A H1N1 viruses tested for drug resistance have been susceptible to oseltamivir and zanamivir but resistant to the adamantanes (amantadine, rimantadine).
 Thus, the choices center upon oseltamivir and zanamivir.
 To date, all oseltamivir-resistant isolates have been zanamivir-susceptible.
 As with amantadine and rimantadine, the neuraminidase inhibitors must be administered soon (within 48 hours) after the onset of symptoms to be effective.
 Zanamivir inhalers are difficult to use for some patients, especially those with asthma and chronic obstructive pulmonary disease, in whom bronchospasm has been reported.
 Gastrointestinal adverse events are the most commonly observed side effects with oseltamivir.
 In addition, while cause and effect are not well-established, neuropsychiatric disorders, including suicidal ideation, have been associated with oseltamivir.
 Both medications are administered twice daily (oseltamavir, 75 mg orally; zanamivir 10 mg inhalation) for 5 days when used for therapy; however, up to 150 mg of oseltamivir twice daily has been recommended for more severe disease.
 Both agents reduce the duration of symptoms by only 1 day and viral shedding by 2 days.
 However, treatment of critically ill patients initiated within 5 days after symptom onset has been associated with decreased mortality.
 Both agents also effectively prevent disease in household contacts when administered prophylactically (oseltamavir 75 mg orally once daily, zanamavir 10 mg inhaled once daily) for 10 days.
 Critically ill patients, in most instances, are unable to receive antiviral agents via the oral or inhaled route of administration.
-Peramivir, an intravenous antiviral used investigationally during the H1N1 epidemic, has been approved in a single-dose.
+Peramivir, an intravenous antiviral is now available as a single-dose.
 It is as effective, but more expensive, than oral oseltamavir.

 Acyclovir is active against herpes simplex virus and varicella-zoster virus.
 In herpes-infected cells, it is selectively active against viral DNA polymerase and thus inhibits virus proliferation.
 Given intravenously (15 mg/kg/day in three divided doses), it is useful in the treatment of mucocutaneous herpes simplex in immunocompromised patients.
 It can reduce pain, accelerate healing, and prevent dissemination of herpes zoster and varicella in immunocompromised patients.
 The usual dosage for serious varicella-zoster infections is greater, ie, 30 mg/kg/day intravenously in three equal doses.
 The medication has no effect on establishment of latency, frequency of recurrence, or incidence of postherpetic neuralgia.
 Acyclovir (30 mg/kg/day intravenously in three equal doses) is the medication of choice for herpes encephalitis.
 Intravenous or oral acyclovir is effective prophylaxis against recurrent mucocutaneous and visceral herpes infections in transplant and other severely immunosuppressed patients.
 Prophylactic intravenous or oral acyclovir is effective in preventing cytomegalovirus (CMV) disease in some transplant settings (renal and perhaps bone marrow) but not in others (liver).